dgrabo/agroavenija/README.md

    You can find the SDK Manager under "Tools > SDK Manager" in Android Studio.
    This is crucial for running the emulator and for building projects targeting various Android versions.

-4. **In terminal or command line**, type **'flutter doctor'** which will check your Flutter environment and show the installed versions of Flutter and Dart SDKs.
+4. **In terminal or command line**, type `flutter doctor` which will check your Flutter environment and show the installed versions of Flutter and Dart SDKs.
-If there is message 'No issues found!', you should be good to go.
-You can also type 'flutter --version' to get information about the installed version of Flutter only.
+If there is message `'No issues found!'`, you should be good to go.
+You can also type `flutter --version` to get information about the installed version of Flutter only.

 5. **Supabase Account**
    Since this app uses Supabase, you'll need a Supabase account.
 Create one at [this website](https://supabase.com/).